RacingTadpole/cmsplugin-rt/README.txt

-mailchimp_form             an inline mailchimp form (tailored to Twitter Bootstrap) google_font                link to Google fonts (use them via the style modifier plugin) google_analytics           include tracking code for Google analytics
+mailchimp_form             an inline mailchimp form (tailored to Twitter Bootstrap) google_font                link to Google fonts (use them via the style modifier plugin) google_analytics           include tracking code for Google analytics button_appstore            a simple Download on the Appstore button using code from http://linkmaker.itunes.apple.com/

 style_modifier             a plugin that lets the admin change the css directly
                            (a number of Twitter Bootstrap and JQueryMobile classes are pre-configured)